BrianBeilby/Purneet-Website/README.md

 ### Creating Animations

 Utilize Framer Motion to add or customize animations.
 Refer to the Framer Motion documentation for examples and usage guidelines.

+## About

+Welcome to the Dim Eye Show, a platform created by curious people for curious people.
+We dedicate ourselves to the expansion of knowledge, wisdom, and truth for ourselves and others.
+Our plan is to provide a range of content, from podcasts with experts to quick street interviews, to videos of us just talking.
+We enjoy thinking and discussing topics such as science & innovation, religion, history, spirituality, belief, the inner workings of institutions and society, human nature, and much more.
+We wish to learn all we can about whatever we desire, and we hope to gain the privilege to speak with beautiful people with beautiful minds.